jbcodeforce/shift_left_utils/docs/command.md

 * `run-unit-tests`: Run all the unit tests or a specified test...
 * `run-validation-tests`: Run only the validation tests (1 to n...
 * `validate-unit-tests`: just a synonym for run-validation-tests
+* `delete-unit-tests`: Delete the Flink statements and kafka...
 * `explain`: Get the Flink execution plan explanations...

 ### `table init`